-I qualified as a solicitor in 1999 and am a member of The Law Society’s Personal Injury Panel.
+I qualified as a solicitor in 1999 and am a member of The Law Society’s Personal Injury Panel since 2007.
 I deal with a wide range of cases including Road Traffic Accident, Occupiers Liability and Employer’s Liability claims and Fatal accident cases.
-I deal with catastrophic injury cases, such as serious burns, double amputee and head injury cases.
+I deal with catastrophic injury cases, amputees, spinal, psychiatric and specialise acquired brain injury cases.

 Manchester Metropolitan University – Legal Practice Course

 “I know that Anne will always give me her best advice and support and I have complete faith in her advice and guidance”

 “Thank you so much you have been wonderful and so supportive.
 It has been very difficult but I was confident that you had my best interest at heart.”

 “Once again, thank you for your excellent work, I am really happy with the outcome of the case and I have really appreciated the way you have been assisting me throughout this time.”

 My client was a Samaritan who went to the aid of a driver of a car that had broken down.
 While assisting to push the car out of the road another driver collided with the broken down car crushing him between the two.
 This resulted in serious lower leg injuries with one below knee amputation and one through knee amputation.
 A technical argument arose with respect to the insurance position of the broken down vehicle.
 This was resolved by issuing court proceedings.
 Rehabilitation was arranged for the injured person who suffered past losses and future losses of: earnings, transport costs (automatic car), equipment costs, gardening costs, DIY and household expenses plus prosthetic costs.
 In addition a sum was recovered to purchase a more suitable property.
 The case was settled following a round table meeting in the sum of £2.75 million.